Key Takeaways For Texas Title Attorneys

 What is not covered by title insurance?

-Unlike other insurances like fire or theft, the coverage of a homeowners' policy does not cover you in the event that your home becomes infested with termites.
+Unlike other insurances, like fire or theft, the coverage of a homeowner’s policy does not cover you if your home becomes infested with termites.
 Title Insurance can help protect against liens from unpaid contractors and future lawsuits if something goes wrong after closing on your new house!

 Why is title insurance so expensive in Texas?

-The government sets the price for title insurance in Texas, and it is one of only a handful of states that does not allow competition.
-Not surprisingly then, this monopolistic system prices many Texans out while protecting big companies from any new rivals who might enter the market to offer cheaper rates.
+The government sets the price for title insurance in Texas, and it is one of only a handful of states that do not allow competition.
+Not surprisingly, then, this monopolistic system prices many Texans out while protecting big companies from any new rivals who might enter the market to offer cheaper rates.

 How do you resolve title issues?

-Why does the seller pay for Owner's title insurance?
+Why does the seller pay for the owner’s title insurance?

 This policy protects the lender or bank until they have been paid off.
-The owner's policy is usually optional, and it is up to them if they want this extra protection on their property as well.
-Get a Olmos Park, TX-Mechanical Contractor ($1,000) Bond.
+The owner’s policy is usually optional, and it is up to them if they want this extra protection on their property as well.
+Get an Olmos Park, TX, Mechanical Contractor ($1,000) Bond.

 Can you shop around for title insurance?